Ears for mirrors bring pinin fans to tears

 The Spiders Lampredi twin cam motor went on in other cars until 1995.
 "Fix It Again Tony's" motor was maligned as it had a 32 year production run..... one of the most successful engines in history.
 Read more below about the rarest sports car money can buy for under $100K

 The 1985.5 was a re-fresh of the now 19 year old design.
 Rumors that it was trying to catch the German made Porshe 911.
 There is lots of little details and a few fairly big ones.
 Rack and Pinion steering improved the handling, Bigger brakes helped it stop.
 Those two items alone would have made it newsworthy if it was not scrapped to make bodies for GM.
+Further was the paint process and interior lighting borrowed from the Ferrari's they were also making.
 Less than 1200 cars were made, only 186 made it to the USA.

 Still popular with american servicemen, affordable, stylish, technically interesting.
 There is stories of the factory selling off what remained in bulk to US military officers who brought them home, as the dealers were un-motivated to take discontinued cars.
 The Fiat Club of America were some of the few who cared or paid attention to how cool this rare car was.
 The 85.5 now listed for $20,000.oo that is about $42,500 in 2015 dollars.
 No longer aimed at the low end of the market, it's beauty is further enhanced.